-A county court judgement or CCJ, as it is more commonly referred to, is a court order issued against you if you fail to pay back a debt to a creditor.
-Through this order, the court is instructing you to repay an amount owing to a third party.
+A County Court Judgement (CCJ) is a court order issued against you or your company if you fail to pay back a debt to a creditor.
+Through this order, the court is instructing you to repay the amount owed.

 For example, if you have an unpaid bill and you ignore all reminder letters and phone calls regarding the debt, eventually the creditor you owe will lose patience with you.
 This is when they usually take you to court to apply for a court order or CCJ.
 The CCJ should not come as a surprise to you as your creditor should have already forewarned you by issuing a ‘default notice’ or a ‘letter before action’.

-- A CCJ takes the form of a letter from the county court which made the judgement.
-It will be on headed paper from the court and bear an official stamp.
+The CCJ will take the form of a letter from the county court, which issued the judgement.
+The letter will be accompanied by three forms:

 How to deal with a CCJ

-To effectively deal with a CCJ, you will need to take a number of important steps.
-This process is simple to follow and it is very important that you deal with a CCJ as quickly as possible to avoid any further action.
+To effectively deal with a CCJ, you will need to take several important steps.
+This process is simple to follow.

-- As soon as you receive the CCJ, it is registered on your credit file for six years.
-It will usually specify the monthly amount that you will need to pay or you may be able to make a payment offer yourself.
-If creditors are not happy with the offer of payment or you don’t respond to this order then they can demand the full amount immediately.
+- As soon as you receive the CCJ, it is registered on your credit file for six years, unless you pay the debt back within 30 days of the CCJ’s issuing, in which case it won’t be recorded.
+The CCJ will usually specify the monthly amount that you will need to pay, or you may be able to make a payment offer yourself.
+If creditors are not happy with the offer of payment or you don’t respond to this order, then they can demand the full amount immediately.

 - If you don’t maintain the payments for whatever reason, the creditor can ask the court to take further action such as sending in bailiffs, an attachment of earnings order or a charging order.